-Other university leave policies (e.g., workers' compensation, jury duty, military family leave, bereavement, etc.) can be found on the following Human Resources website: Faculty Leave Policies (on HR Intranet)
+Other university leave policies (e.g., workers' compensation, jury duty, military family leave, bereavement, etc.) can be found on the following Human Resources website:

 8. Procedures for Academic Personnel Leaving the University

 Regulations for academic personnel not scheduled for service during the ensuing semester, whether through leave, retirement, severance, among others, are provided by the Office of the Provost.